Software Escrow Validation / Verification

 The independent report compiled by the SES testing consultant coupled with the audio and visual recording of the build enables you or a third party to accurately redeploy your software application in the event of a release.

-Like Remote Code Validation, Remote Code Validation with Simulated Release involves an SES testing consultant witnessing the Licensor complete a full rebuild of the application in their own environment and compiling an independent report to document the entire process.
+Like Code Validation, Code & Deployment Validation involves an SES testing consultant witnessing the Licensor complete a full rebuild of the application in their own environment and compiling an independent report to document the entire process.
 However, an additional benefit of this service is the simulated release event which demonstrates the build documentation is sufficient for a Software Developer to rebuild the application upon release.

-For applications which are revenue generating, business-critical, bespoke or highly customised, SES would always recommend performing Remote Code Validation Testing with the Simulated Release as it is the only form of Validation Testing which provides complete assurance that the Escrow deposit can be swiftly and accurately redeployed whilst minimising downtime in the event of a release.
+For applications which are revenue generating, business-critical, bespoke or highly customised, SES would always recommend performing Code & Deployment Validation Testing as it is the only form of Validation Testing which provides complete assurance that the Escrow deposit can be swiftly and accurately redeployed whilst minimising downtime in the event of a release.

 Clients we've helped

 Software Escrow tailored to your business

 At SES we have broken our core Software Escrow services into four distinct service levels to make it easier for our customers to choose the right protection for their business.
 All of our Escrow Agreements can be used to protect both on-premise and hosted software applications, are secured to ISO: 27001 standards and include the highest liability indemnity insurance available (£5 million).

 Already have an Escrow Agreement in place with another supplier?
 Our Free Transfer Offer enables you to transfer your existing Escrow portfolio to SES at no additional cost.
 There are no setup fees and SES will manage the entire process on your behalf.